Driveway Paving Permits in

 Key code points for a Driveway Paving in Dukes County: Driveways cannot exceed maximum width limits at the public curb cut and must maintain a specific distance from intersections and neighboring property lines.

-Estimated processing time in Dukes County: 1 to 5 business days (Often over-the-counter).
+Typical processing time for a jurisdiction of this size: 1 to 5 business days (Often over-the-counter).

 Frequently Asked Questions